Language-Research-Technology/ldaca-website/content/news/events/index.md

 </summary>
 <p>This two-part workshop series introduced participants to basic text analytics for research using Reddit data.</p>

-<p>In the first workshop, we focused on data collection and learned how to collect posts from Reddit, using the very sparkly example of the Eurovision Song Contest.
-In the second workshop, participants learned to apply a range of text analytic techniques to the Reddit data.</p>
+<p>In the first workshop, we focused on data collection and learned how to collect posts from Reddit.
+In the second workshop, participants learned to apply a range of text analytic techniques to the Reddit data, using the very sparkly example of the Eurovision Song Contest.</p>
 <p><b>When</b>: 9 and 16 October 2024</p>
 <p><b>Leaders</b>: Robert Fleet (part 1) and Martin Schweinberger (part 2)
 <p><b>Organisers</b>: This workshop series is delivered by the <a href="https://www.digitalobservatory.net.au/qut-digital-observatory/" target="_blank">QUT Digital Observatory</a> and LDaCA</p>